 Elgin Community College’s leadership understood that in order to prepare exceptional professionals, they needed to provide excellent training in an inspirational setting.
-Kahler Slater led the programing and design for their new state-of-the-art Health and Life Sciences Building.
-The goal was to create an educational center to address the shortage of allied health professionals in a facility which would offer real-world, hands-on, experiential learning opportunities for students in nursing, radiology, dental assistance, histology, surg. tech., massage and physical therapies, as well as classrooms for the core academic coursework.
-Kahler Slater served as design architect and teamed with Kluber Architects + Engineers who served as architect and engineer of record.
-Together, our team provided an award-winning solution.
+The goal was to create an educational center to address the shortage of allied health professionals in a facility which offers real-world, hands-on, experiential learning opportunities for students in nursing, radiology, dental assistance, histology, surg. tech., massage, and physical therapies.
+Kahler Slater served as design architect and teamed with Kluber Architects + Engineers, who served as architect and engineer of record.

-The resulting design provides much more, offering a center for community, inspiration and enduring friendships among students, alumni, instructors and professors and local employers who draw from Elgin Community College's graduates for decades to come.
-The program includes laboratories, simulation, classroom, PT/OT and student collaboration spaces.
-Opened in spring 2012, the Health and Life Sciences Building gathers students from all allied health careers studies in one facility – and fosters relationships that will last a lifetime.
-The building's open, glass-clad design offers a striking gateway to the college – one that will literally serves as a landmark for the community.
-Designed to be transparent in almost every way, the Health and Life Sciences Building celebrates the future of health care in Elgin and to the future of well-trained health care providers for the community.
+The resulting design offers a state-of-the-art center for community, students, alumni, instructors and professors, and local employers who draw from Elgin Community College's graduates.
+The program includes laboratories, simulation, classroom, PT/OT, and student collaboration spaces.
+The Health and Life Sciences Building gathers students from all allied health career studies in one facility – and fosters relationships that will last a lifetime.
+The building's open and glass-clad design offers a striking gateway to the college.
+Designed to be transparent in almost every way, the building celebrates the future of health care in Elgin and the future of well-trained health care providers for the community.